 as if we had a single dipole with the dipole moment matrix element equal to $\sqrt2$ times the original dipole moment matrix element.

 Now, it is well known that on resonance the cross section for light scattering is independent of the dipole moment matrix element, so the cross section and scattered power are both independent of the dipole matrix element.
-On the other hand, far-off resonance the scattered power is in fact proportional to the square of the dipole matrix element times the linewidth, and as such is proportional to the fourth power of the matrix element.
+On the other hand, far-off resonance the scattered power is in fact proportional to the square of the dipole matrix element times the line-width, and as such is proportional to the fourth power of the matrix element.
 Hence, the power from two atoms should be four times the power from one atom, or twice the power from two independent atoms.
-The $\ell\rightarrow0$ limit is fully compatible with the observation that the two atoms have merged into one and the dipole matrix element has been multiplied by $\sqrt2$, with the proviso that, as a result of atom-atom interactions, there is a shift of the resonance that diverges in the limit $\ell\rightarrow0$.
+The $\ell\rightarrow0$ limit is fully compatible with the observation that the two atoms have merged into one and the dipole matrix element has been multiplied by $\sqrt2$, with the proviso that, as a result of atom-atom interactions, a shift of the resonance occurs that diverges in the limit $\ell\rightarrow0$.

 There is an interesting little puzzle here: One would imagine that when one simply joins the two atoms, the dipole moment matrix element should be twice the matrix element for a single atom, not the multiple $\sqrt 2$.
 Granted, in quantum mechanics, when restricted to the state space of collective states that are invariant under the exchange of the two atoms, the factor in fact is $\sqrt2$.
 But here we have a completely {\em classical\/} situation.
-What gives?

-For an answer, let us momentarily take a variation of the classical Lorentz model for a dipole, namely two classical charged particles with charge $q$ and mass $m$ moving in the $z$ direction.
+To find the solution, let us momentarily take a variation of the classical Lorentz model for a dipole, namely two classical charged particles with charge $q$ and mass $m$ moving in the $z$ direction.
 Both particles are bound to their equilibrium positions with assumedly immovable neutralizing charges, so that there are restoring forces proportional to the square of the of natural frequency $\omega_0$ common to both of the oscillators.
 By a suitable choice of the origins of the coordinates, we make the equilibrium positions equal to zero.
 Nonetheless, we assume that in actuality the dipoles sit back to back as in the example of the present section, and much closer than the wavelength of the driving light from one another.
 The fields from one dipole, the moving charge and the stationary "nucleus", then add up to a force that attempts to move the other charge in the same $z$ direction.
 We characterize this force by the frequency $\Omega$.
 Finally, we assume that both of the dipoles are driven by the same external field $E$ at the frequency $\omega$.
 The equations of motion for the positive-frequency components of the positions of the two charges are then

 (Equation)